How to Combat Sugar Cravings & Achieve Your Health Goals

-The best way to deal with cravings caused by a lousy night's sleep is to get on the front foot.
+If you can't get more sleep, the best way to deal with cravings caused by a lousy night's sleep is to change your wake up routine.
 Having a large glass of water, plus a healthy and wholesome breakfast soon after you wake up, will stabilise your blood sugar levels.
 When your blood sugar levels are stabilised, your brain receives a steady stream of glucose, reducing any sudden drops in glucose that might trigger cravings.

-Let's face it, getting the shut-eye you need will likely be impossible.
+Let's face it, getting all the shut-eye you need will likely be impossible if you have a baby.
 So instead, we need to give our brain the carbohydrates it's craving.
-However, instead of reaching for quick fixes like chocolate, fizzy drinks or sweet biscuits, we need to find a healthy replacement.
-Reach for healthy carb-rich foods as replacements, such as:
+Instead of reaching for quick fixes like chocolate, fizzy drinks or sweet biscuits, we need to find a healthy replacement.
+Reach for healthy nutrient foods as replacements, such as:

-- Sweet potato (or sweet potato chips for a treat)
+- Sweet potato (or oven baked sweet potato chips)

 - Oats with a bit of honey for sweetness

 - Pineapple and yogurt